Pre-dreadnought battleship: Evolution

 The distinction between the coast-assault battleship and the cruising battleship became blurred with the Admiral-class ironclads, ordered in 1880.
-These ships reflected developments in ironclad design, being protected by iron-and-steel compound armor rather than wrought iron.
-Equipped with breech-loading guns of between 12-inch and 16 ¼-inch (305-mm and 413-mm) caliber, the Admirals continued the trend of ironclad warships mounting gigantic weapons.
+These ships reflected developments in ironclad design, being protected by iron-and-steel compound armour rather than wrought iron.
+Equipped with breech-loading guns of between 12-inch and 16 ¼-inch (305-mm and 413-mm) calibre, the Admirals continued the trend of ironclad warships mounting gigantic weapons.
 The guns were mounted in open barbettes to save weight.
 Some historians see these ships as a vital step towards pre-dreadnoughts; others view them as a confused and unsuccessful design.

 The subsequent of 1889 retained barbettes but were uniformly armed with 13.5 in guns; they were also significantly larger (at 14,000 tons displacement) and faster (because of triple-expansion steam engines) than the Admirals.
 Just as importantly, the Royal Sovereigns had a higher freeboard, making them unequivocally capable of performing the high-seas battleship role.